Byron Buxton Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks sixth in MLB with a collective 9.7 strikeouts per nine innings.
+- The Yankees pitching staff is fourth in the league with a collective 9.9 strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.41).
+- The Yankees have a 3.25 team ERA that ranks fourth among all MLB pitching staffs.

-- Yankees pitchers combine to allow the ninth-fewest home runs in baseball (13 total, 0.9 per game).
+- Yankees pitchers combine to surrender 13 home runs (0.9 per game), the eighth-fewest in baseball.

-- German (0-1) pitches for the Yankees to make his third start this season.
+- Cole (3-0) takes the mound for the Yankees in his fourth start of the season.
+He's put together a 1.40 ERA in 19 1/3 innings pitched, with 22 strikeouts.

-- His most recent appearance was out of the bullpen on Friday when the righty threw 2/3 innings against the Minnesota Twins while allowing hits.
+- His most recent time out came on Tuesday against the Cleveland Guardians, when the right-hander tossed seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.